n76/DejaVu/README.md

 Setup on phone
 ==============
-In the NLP Controller app (interface for µg UnifiedNlp) select the "Déjá Vu Location Service".
-If using GmsCore, then the little gear at microG Settings->UnifiedNlp Settings->Configure location backends->Déjá Vu Location Service is used.
+In the NLP Controller app (interface for µg UnifiedNlp) select the "Déjà Vu Location Service".
+If using GmsCore, then the little gear at microG Settings->UnifiedNlp Settings->Configure location backends->Déjà Vu Location Service is used.

 When enabled, microG will request you grant location permissions to this backend.
 This is required so that the backend can monitor mobile/cell tower data and so that it can monitor the positions reported by the GPS.